tiagones/grunt-imagemin/README.md

 # grunt-imagemin
-A starter Grunt setup to optimize images (JPGs, JPGEs, GIFs and PNGs).
+A starter Grunt setup to optimize images (JPGs, JPGEs, GIFs, PNGs and WebP).